Why should I import my existing leads into HubSpot?

 Importing your existing leads will not only provide your marketing team with a database of all of your existing contacts, but also equip your sales team with unique lead intelligence, as well as help you automate the process of driving leads further along the sales cycle.
 This action will result in a faster ROI from HubSpot than if you were to delay importing your leads.

-From your HubSpot Marketing Dashboard, navigate to Contacts > All Contacts.
+In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Contacts > Contacts.

 Start a new import